 Indian stabbed to death in Germany, wife injured

-The attacker, believed to be a 33-year-old migrant from New Guinea, was arrested and a kitchen knife used to stab the couple was secured, reports said.
+The attacker, believed to be a 33-year-old migrant from New Guinea, was arrested, and the kitchen knife used to stab the couple was secured, reports said.
 His motive for targeting the couple remained unclear.

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.